Hal Ferrell will be next Batesville mayor - The Panolian

 First totals, which are from the votes cast at the precincts, but not including absentee votes show that Ferrell received 597 votes, Autrey got 320 votes, and Nabors tallied 359.

-The Election Commission, at 7:35 p.m., were still receiving boxes from the precincts and were beginning to start the official counting.
+The Election Commission, at 7:35 p.m., was still receiving boxes from the precincts and were beginning to start the official counting.

 More details of today’s voting will be posted as more is learned.